Guests

 Host Panel Talk Social Impact Filming

-Since her award-winning diploma film “PAUL IV,” Cornelia Grünberg has been continuously making films in the fictional and non-fictional genres.
-She is fascinated by extraordinary people such as the young women Lisa, Steffi, Laura, and Fabienne, whom she portrayed in her cinema documentaries “VIERZEHN – Erwachsen in neun Monaten” (premiered at the 2012 Berlinale) and “ACHTZEHN – Wagnis Leben” (Germany, 2014).
-These two films are part of her long-term project 14-18-28, which now comes to a conclusion with “ACHTUNDZWANZIG – Der Weg entsteht im Gehen” (TWENTY-EIGHT).
+Since her award-winning diploma film PAUL IV., Cornelia Grünberg has been continuously creating films in both fictional and non-fictional formats.
+She is fascinated by extraordinary people, such as the young women Lisa, Steffi, Laura, and Fabienne, whom she was able to portray in her cinema documentaries VIERZEHN – Erwachsen in neun Monaten (premiered at the Berlinale 2012) and ACHTZEHN – Wagnis Leben (Germany, 2014).
+These two films are part of her long-term project 14-18-28, which now concludes with ACHTUNDZWANZIG – Der Weg entsteht im Gehen.

-After his screenplay “ZEIT DES SCHWEIGENS” (Time of Silence) was made into a film (directed by Cornelia Grünberg), Andreas Grünberg founded Grünberg Film GmbH in 1997.
-Shortly thereafter, he wrote and co-produced the feature film “ZWEI IN EINEM BOOT” (Two in a Boat) (directed by Cornelia Grünberg), which premiered in 1999 in the competition section 14plus at the Berlinale.
-Since then, he has worked on numerous national and international film projects as a writer, associate producer, co-producer, or executive producer.
-Most recently, he produced the documentary film “ACHTUNDZWANZIG – Der Weg entsteht im Gehen” (Twenty-Eight), for which he was also co-writer.
+After the adaptation of his screenplay ZEIT DES SCHWEIGENS (directed by Cornelia Grünberg), Andreas Grünberg founded Grünberg Film GmbH in 1997.
+Shortly thereafter, he wrote and co-produced the feature film ZWEI IN EINEM BOOT (directed by Cornelia Grünberg), which premiered in 1999 in the 14plus section of the Berlinale.
+Since then, he has contributed as a writer, associate producer, co-producer, or executive producer to numerous national and international film projects.
+Most recently, he produced the documentary ACHTUNDZWANZIG – Der Weg entsteht im Gehen, for which he was also a co-writer.
 He is a member of AG DOK.

 Director BILLIE